Better Call Saul season 6: Casting

-Laura Fraser confirmed weeks after the announcement of the premiere date that she was unable to reprise her role as Lydia Rodarte-Quayle for the final season.
+Laura Fraser confirmed weeks after the premiere date's announcement that she was unable to reprise her role as Lydia Rodarte-Quayle for the final season.
 This was due to COVID-19 restrictions preventing travel between the United States and Scotland, where she lived when the final season began filming.
 Prior to the season premiere, it was announced that Bryan Cranston and Aaron Paul would reprise their roles from Breaking Bad for the final season as Walter White and Jesse Pinkman, respectively.

 A noted fan of the series, Carol Burnett portrays Marion during the Gene timeline beginning with the episode "Nippy".

 During the mid-season break, it was announced that the latter half of the season would feature Carol Burnett in the role of Marion, although details about the character were not disclosed.
 Burnett was previously mentioned by Chuck McGill during the second season episode "Rebecca".
 It was also revealed that the character of Jeff, the cab driver who recognized Saul in Omaha, had been recast from Don Harvey to Pat Healy.
 Fans theorized this was due to Harvey's filming commitments on We Own This City.
 Harvey later expressed disappointment in not being able to reprise the role due to scheduling conflicts, but praised Healy for making the character his own.